vppikifi/bafreader/README.md

 Output: **CSV**

+Read also Service description from https://www.posti.fi/en/customer-support/postal-code-services

 I am not associated with Posti in any way.
-I just wanted to try to do something usefull with Kotlin.
+I just wanted to try to do something with Kotlin.

 ## Algorithm:
 1) Read queries into memory